Regrow hair in as few as 3-6 months

 Published 02/19/2021

-Fortunately, there are ways to treat male pattern baldness.
-The oral medication finasteride (brand name Propecia®) is a common recommendation and is one of two FDA-approved medications for the treatment of androgenetic alopecia.
+The oral medication finasteride (brand name Propecia®) is one of two FDA-approved medications for the treatment of androgenic alopecia.

-But oral finasteride has known sexual side effects like decreased libido and erectile dysfunction from the oral tablet, so using a topical finasteride treatment could be a preferable alternative for some people.
+Because oral finasteride has known sexual side effects (like erectile dysfunction and decreased libido) some men feel that using a topical finasteride treatment could be a preferable alternative.

-However, topical finasteride has yet to receive FDA approval and there’s very limited research on its benefits or even how it works.
-That all leads to some pressing questions that need to be answered: Does topical finasteride have side effects?
+Topical finasteride has yet to receive FDA approval, and there’s very limited research on how it works and its benefits.
+That all leads to some pressing questions: Does topical finasteride have side effects?
 And perhaps more importantly, is topical finasteride safe?

 Topical Finasteride Side Effects Explained